fenilli/executa/README.md

 ### Main Functions

 - `parse(source: string): Program` — Parse a string expression into an AST.
-- `evaluate(program: Program, context?: Context): any` — Evaluate a parsed program in a sandboxed context.
+- `createEvaluator = (whitelistedFns?: Readonly<Record<string, Function>>): (program: Program, context?: Context) => any` — Returns an evaluator that executes ASTs in a sandboxed context.
+Optional custom functions can be provided.

 ### Documentation